vincentrose88/SNPextractor/README.md

 # SNPextractor
-Simple extractor script to extract list of SNPs from HRC VCFs for CBMR
+Simple extractor script to extract list of SNPs from HRC VCFs for CBMR.

 ##Requirement
  * Software/build upon: